-- b.
+- ii.
+To encourage smaller dwelling units, cottage housing development is permitted a forty percent density bonus above what is allowed in the zone if all units in the development are five hundred square feet or less. - b.
 To calculate the permitted density, divide the lot area by the minimum lot size of the base zone, and then multiply that number by twenty percent.
 The transition lot size requirements of SMC 17C.110.200(C) do not apply for purposes of calculating the number of units permitted in a cottage housing development. - c.
 The following formula is used to determine the maximum number of units allowed on the site:

-Square footage of site, less the area set aside for right-of-way and tracts of land dedicated for stormwater facilities;
+Square footage of site, less the area set aside for right-of-way and tracts of land dedicated for access and/or stormwater facilities;